Admissions

 • What are the application deadlines and requirements?

-Early January (date tbd): This is the application deadline.
+January 12, 2025: Admissions Application due date.
 Please contact Natalie Mast if you need a fee waiver due to financial constraints, application fees are non-refundable.

-Wednesday, January 31, 2025: This is the financial assistance application deadline.
+Wednesday, January 31, 2025: This is the Collaborative Tuition application deadline.

-Mid-March 2024 (date tbd): This is the day all admissions decisions will be sent electronically.
+Mid-March 2024: Admissions decisions will be sent electronically at 12 p.m.
 Parents and guardians will have a week to contemplate their decision and share it with the school.

 • What neighborhoods do Burke’s families live in?